wwjbrugger/RED_Residuals_For_Equation_Discovery/README.md

 # Prompting Neural-Guided Equation Discovery Based on Residuals
+This code accompanies the paper "Prompting Neural-Guided Equation Discovery Based on Residuals" accepted at Discovery Science 2025.

 Residuals for Equation Discovery (RED) is a post-processing method for Equation Discovery that improves a given equation in a targeted manner, based on its residuals